py5coding/py5book/integrations/numpy.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 Our example will first load an image and draw it to the screen.
-Then we will swap the color channels for all of the pixels contained within an inner square of the Sketch window.
+Then we will swap the color channels for all of the pixels contained within an inner region of the Sketch window.
 For each modified pixel, we will rotate the color channels so that Blue becomes Red, Red becomes Green, and Green becomes Blue.